UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_01.md

 don’t want to throw away information that could be useful for helping our model and prediction.

-Or we can give `scikit-learn` what it wants\!
+Or we can give `scikit-learn` what it wants!
 We can transform our categorical features into numeric ones so we can use them in our models.

 There are 2 types of ways we are going to talk about doing this:

 -   <a href="https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html" target="_blank">Ordinal
     encoding</a> (occasionally recommended)
 -   One-hot encoding (OHE -recommended in most cases)

 ---